Money often comes between couples.

 Jillian Johnsrud became financially independent at the age of 32.

-In the last 15 years, her family paid off all our debt, traveled to 27 counties, lived abroad for 4 years, took 5 mini-retirements, adopted 4 kids (plus had 2 biological kids!).
+In the last 15 years, her family paid off all our debt, travelled to 27 counties, lived abroad for 4 years, took 5 mini-retirements, adopted 4 kids (plus had 2 biological kids!).

 On her podcast Everyday Courage, she is on a mission to help others build a life that perfectly lines up with their values, passion, and purpose.